 Causes of IE miscalculating "left:auto"

-Categories: CSS, Browsers, IE, Bugs 0 commentsFor this IE5-7/Win issue there are three common causes.
+Categories: CSS, Browsers, MS Edge & IE, Bugs 2 commentsFor this IE5-7/Win issue there are three common causes.
 We'll address two of them here because they're similar.
 (I've encountered both of them countless times when working with Suckerfish drop down menus.)
 The first common cause is the text-align property not being set to "left".
 The second is an inline or floated element immediately preceeding the absolutely positioned element.

 The sub-menu should be under the first top-level item for each example.